-You’ll fly from the UK to Antananarivo via Paris.
+You’ll fly from the UK overnight to Antananarivo via Paris.
 This unique city, known to the locals as Tana, has a distinctive French flavour.
 On arrival, you’ll be met by one of our team, who’ll drive you to Maison Gallieni for a night of relaxation before your adventure begins.

 Just four hours from Tana is the mountainous ecosystem of the Andasibe-Mantadia National Park.
 Andasibe is home to eight different species of lemur and many of Madagascar's chameleons.
 These range from the 60cm-long Parson's chameleon to the tiny nose-horned chameleon.
 You’ll stay at the Vakona Forest Lodge, set amid lush forest on the edge of the park.
 Those strange sounds will be the haunting cry of the indri, a lemur you hope to meet tomorrow.

 Expert rangers will guide you through a network of trails as you seek out truly unique species.
 Andasibe is the island's best location for spotting indri, Madagascar's largest lemur.
 Two of the resident indri groups here are habituated to humans, making them wonderfully easy to get close to.
 The birdlife, from coral-billed nuthatch to the long-eared owl, is equally spectacular.